hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 #### Extensibility – “Additional” Sections
-Implementers should take note, the rules of the `Composition.section:All Slices` defined in the AU PS Composition profile apply to all sections, defined or undefined:
+Implementers need to be aware, the rules of the `Composition.section:All Slices` defined in the AU PS Composition profile apply to all sections, defined or undefined:
 - `Composition.section.title` is mandatory and has obligations defined for AU PS Producers and AU PS Consumers
 - `Composition.section.text` is mandatory and has obligations defined for AU PS Producers and AU PS Consumers